jonathan-teel/WatchdogGPT/README.md

 You can customize the script by modifying the following parameters:

-MAX_TOKENS: Adjust the maximum number of tokens to send to the GPT model send_alert(): Implement your preferred alerting mechanism (e.g., email, Slack)
+- MAX_TOKENS: Adjust the maximum number of tokens to send to the GPT model
+- send_alert(): Implement your preferred alerting mechanism (e.g., email, Slack)
+- MAX_WORKERS: Adjust for desired level of concurrency
+- CHUNK_SIZE: Adjust for granularity of buffer chunks

 ## Supported Models<a name="supported-models"></a>